Pelicans vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Additional Pelicans Insights & Trends

-- New Orleans has a 5-5 record against the spread while finishing 5-5 overall over its last 10 contests.
+- The Pelicans have a 7-3 record against the spread while finishing 7-3 overall in their past 10 contests.

-- In their past 10 contests, the Pelicans have hit the over twice.
+- In their past 10 contests, the Pelicans have hit the over three times.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.